 AR has revolutionised the traditional ways of providing information – through static images and explainer videos.
-Apart from offering a 3D render of the products, customers can now visualise what that product will look like in their home or desired space, decreasing the chances they return a product because it’s different from what they anticipated it to be.
+Apart from offering a 3D render of the products, customers can now visualise what that product will look like in their home or desired space, decreasing the chances they return a product because it's different from what they anticipated.

 But what does all this mean for the eCommerce industry?

 The eCommerce industry has been drastically changed by introducing new technologies over the last decade.
 Although these technologies like Artificial Intelligence and Augmented Reality are far from perfect, one can only wonder what the future has in store for us.
 But one thing is for sure, soon, everything around us will be AI and AR-powered.
-So use this opportunity to invest before it becomes part of the bandwagon that’ll help you stay ahead of your competition.
-Get in touch with an eCommerce store development and next-gen company and fulfil your needs.
+So use this opportunity to invest before it becomes part of the bandwagon to help you stay ahead of your competition.
+Contact an eCommerce store development and next-gen company and fulfil your needs.

 Author Bio: Junaid Mohsin is a professional digital marketer and a tech blogger by passion.
-He has been part of the digital marketing world for over a decade, amassing an ocean of knowledge he uses to impart his wisdom to the world through his blogs.
+He has been part of the digital marketing world for over a decade, amassing an ocean of knowledge he uses to impart his wisdom through his blogs.